Sweet Cream Cold Foam (Starbucks)

 This post may contain affiliate links.
 Please read my disclosure policy.

-Sweet Cream Cold Foam is just what you need to take your morning coffee to the next level!
-A fluffy vanilla cream cloud sits right on top of your coffee drink, to sweeten it from top to bottom, giving you fabulous flavor from the first sip to your last.
+Learn How to Make Cold Foam just like Starbucks, but in your own kitchen!
+Vanilla sweet cream cold foam is just what you need to take your morning coffee to the next level!
+A fluffy vanilla cream cloud sits right on top of your coffee drink to sweeten it from top to bottom, giving you fabulous flavor from the first sip to your last.

 We all know that it’s cheaper and healthier to make coffee at home, but Starbucks® just does it so perfectly!
 And we always say, if we could make coffee as good as Starbucks, then we’d make it at home every day.

-Well, now we’re out of excuses, because this scrumptiously sweet vanilla sweet cream cold foam is just like what you get on top of your favorite cold brew.
 Once you try it, you’ll never want to go without it again.
 Good thing it’s so quick and easy to make!

 Starbucks sweet cream cold foam is an airy and delicate combination of sweet vanilla syrup, 2% milk, and thick heavy cream.

 Frothed up and dolloped on top of your favorite iced coffee, its sweetness waterfalls down into your drink while you get a tiny taste of the foam with every sip.
-It’s almost better than the drink itself!
-Or try my peppermint mocha copycat that is perfect for the holidays.

 Some other coffee toppings that I just adore are my homemade chocolate syrup, orange amaretto syrup, and caramel sauce.
-You can even add these to the foam for a whole new flavor!

-pouring heavy cream into glass
+pouring cream into tall glass

-• Heavy Cream – Heavy cream is heavy in fat, I know, but that’s what the store uses!
 You can try evaporated milk instead, or a mix of milk and cornstarch.

 • Vanilla Syrup – If you have a favorite brand, then go with that!
-But nothing quite beats making your own at home.
+But nothing beats making your own at home.

-I recommend trying out an easy homemade simple syrup with just a hint of vanilla extract.!
+I recommend trying out an easy homemade simple syrup with just a hint of vanilla extract.

 If you’re feeling creative, you can use another flavored syrup instead!
 Chocolate, caramel, strawberry — any flavor will do!